-Meditation can be practiced in many ways and through an almost unlimited variety of styles.
-It is a self-managed therapy that we can all practice, at any time, to improve our health and general wellbeing, and to aide in the recovery of illness and disease.
+Meditation can be practised in many ways and through an almost unlimited variety of styles.
+It is a self-managed therapy that we can all practice, at any time, to improve our health and general wellbeing, and to aid in the recovery of illness and disease.

 Every holistic healer and complementary therapist would greatly benefit their clients by developing a professional understanding of Meditation Therapy.

 In conventional medicine, the apparent disappearance of cancer cells is called “remission”.
 We don’t say it’s gone or "yay, you're healed", it is just in remission.
 That is because it so often comes back.
 The disease is still there, hiding somewhere.
 We will keep checking; every six weeks, then every three months, every six months, every year, every five years.
 Because it almost always comes back…and that is because the root cause has not been eradicated.

 So, what is the root cause of illness (whether its cancer or depression or addiction or thyroid issues or absolutely anything else)?

 It is faulty belief systems that manifest in:

 These are not surface emotions.
 I am talking about the deep, dark, festering shame of being sexually abused as a child; The Self-hatred born in the subterranean swamps of our consciousness, before we were even old enough, or wise enough, to realize most of what the authority figures in our lives told us, about ourselves, wasn’t even close to true.